 The grounds, landscaped by Repton, sweep down towards the Lynher estuary and include formal gardens with topiary, a knot garden, modern sculptures and the National Collection of Daylilies.

 The Woodland Garden has outstanding rhododendrons, azaleas, magnolias and camellias.
 The magic of Antony was recognised by Walt Disney when it was chosen as the set for Tim Burton’s acclaimed film Alice in Wonderland .

 Eden Project in St Austell (01726 811911)

-- <Our vibrant global garden less than 45 minutes away tells the fascinating story of plants, how we use them for things like medicine, fuels, materials and food the world over.
-In this beautifully transformed clay pit into enclosed tropical gardens, you’ll find over 80 exhibits, including unusual plant combinations, unique sculpture and quirky information displays.
+One of the region’s leading attractions is less than 45 minutes away and tells the fascinating story of plants and, how we use them for medicine, fuels, materials and food.
+In these beautiful tropical gardens you’ll find over 80 exhibits to experience.

 Lost Gardens of Heligan in St Austell (01726 845100)

-- Heligan, seat of the Tremayne family for more than 400 years, is one of the most mysterious estates in England.
-It is one of the most popular botanical gardens in the UK.
-Has a primeval jungle feel and is a 30m drive away.
+Heligan, seat of the Tremayne family for over 400 years, is one of the most mysterious estates in England and one of the most popular botanical gardens in the UK and is just a 30m drive away.